 11. Social engineering

 Social engineering is a common technique malicious actors use to gain the trust of employees, offering valuable lures or using impersonation to gain access to valuable personal information.
 Employees need to be educated on security awareness topics that cover the most common social engineering techniques and the psychology of influence (for instance: scarcity, urgency and reciprocity), in order to combat these threats.

 For example, by posing as a viable client or offering incentives, private information can unwittingly be handed over to these malicious actors.
 Increasing employee awareness of the threat of these impersonations is critical in reducing the risk of social engineering.

 Unfortunately, the threat of malicious actors does not stop when you leave the workplace.
 Many companies allow their employees to use their personal devices, which is a great cost-saving method and allows flexible working, however, there are risks associated with this.
 Unwittingly malware downloaded applications on personal devices can risk the integrity of the company's network if, for example, log-in details are compromised.

 Additionally, The growing network of digital resources available to workers and companies has increased connectivity and productivity.
 However, these applications also pose a risk to the user, a study by Propeller found that phishing campaigns targeted to dropbox had a 13.6% click-through rate.
 Increasing employee knowledge, sharing encrypted files and authenticating downloads will reduce the risk.

 Other IT security awareness training topics

-Alongside educating employees on security awareness training topics, as new regulations are imposed, compliance course are increasingly necessary for employees.
+Alongside educating employees on security awareness training topics, as new regulations are imposed, compliance courses are increasingly necessary for employees.
 GDPR compliance in the EU has led to new regulations regarding email, which may require re-training for many employees.
 Breaching these rules can lead to heavy fines, most notably BA and Marriott hotels.
-Learn more about changes to GDPR here.